Security-Onion-Solutions/securityonion-docs/zeek.rst

 	sudo mkdir -p /opt/so/saltstack/local/salt/zeek/policy/custom/

-Next, clone the repo to a temporary location:
+Next, download the Zeek package to a temporary location:

 ::